 These are literary keys that the Holy Spirit has written into the scriptures to help us make sense of the different comings.
 If you can tell the difference between an angel and a cloud, you can determine which sort of coming is being described.
 Coming on the clouds means the Lord is going up (or coming to heaven); coming with angels means he is coming down (to earth).

 When I discovered these two keys a lot of confusion about the different comings of Jesus evaporated.
 I felt like that first-century believer who realized that Jesus came from three different places.
 Suddenly the Bible made much more sense.

 There are at least five comings of the Lord but the one you want to hear about is the Lord’s final or second coming to earth.
 When will that happen?
 What will it look like?

-Adapted from Paul’s forthcoming book AD70 and the End of the World.
+Adapted from chapter 31 of Paul’s forthcoming book AD70 and the End of the World.